-The plan for 2015 is to run the course over 8 classes from Monday 21st to Wednesday 30th September.
-There are no classes over the weekend of the 26th and 27th.
-The classes on 21st, 24th and 28th are to be held in the morning from 8.50 and 12.10 and the classes on the other days held in the afternoon from 14.00 to 17.20.
+The plan for 2016 is to run the course over 10 classes from Monday 19th to Friday 30th September.
+There are no classes over the weekend of the 24th - 25th.
 Outlines, powerpoint presentations and other materials will be assigned for each class and students are asked to read these before class (particularly the Outlines and powerpoint presentations).
 Classes will consist primarily of lectures based on the powerpoint presentations.
 Students are encouraged to ask questions during these lectures.
 In addition the outlines for each class contain questions and problems for discussion.
-These will be discussed by the class as a whole or in smaller groups (with Professor Caruso and myself assisting with dscussion).
+These will be discussed by the class as a whole or in smaller groups.

-In the final 2 classes we will attempt a mock criminal trial where students will be assigned roles as counsel, witnesses and jurors.
-Pretrial issues relating to the admissibility and use of expert evidence will be argued and then a short trial will be conducted before a judge (Professor Caruso and I will take the roles of judge) and jury.
+David Caruso will join us during the second week and in the final 2 or 3 classes we will attempt a mock criminal trial where students will be assigned roles as counsel, witnesses and jurors.
+Pretrial issues relating to the admissibility and use of expert evidence will be argued and then a short trial will be conducted before a judge (I will take the roles of judge) and jury.
 In this way the practical operation of common law process will be demonstrated together with the problems it faces with the reception of expert forensic evidence.